Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step1.md

 `docker exec jenkins ps -ef`{{execute}}

+4\.
+By sure to exit out of the process before moving on to the next step!

 #### Load Dashboard

 1\.
 You can load the Jenkins' dashboard either by clicking the Dashboard tab on the right of Terminal, or clicking the URL: https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/